KEYNOTE DINNER CONVERSATION

 Lindsey Cormack is an Associate Professor of Political Science at Stevens Institute of Technology and the creator of DCInbox, a real-time archive that tracks and analyzes every official e-newsletter that members of Congress send to their constituents.
 Her research focuses on political communication, representation, and civic engagement.
 She is the author of How to Raise a Citizen (And Why It’s Up to You to Do It) and Congress and U.S. Veterans; her public-facing civic education work has been commended by President and First Lady George W. and Laura Bush as well as New York Governor Kathy Hochul.
 In addition to academic journal outlets, her work has been featured in The New York Times, The Washington Post, Bloomberg, Fox News, and more.
 Lindsey regularly partners with schools, parent organizations, and civic groups to strengthen democratic understanding and participation.
 Through DCInbox, she brings primary-source congressional communication to the public in an accessible way.

-Olivia holds a B.A. with honors from the University of Chicago, where she studied Fundamentals: Issues and Texts, a great books curriculum centered on enduring questions.
-Her academic work focused on Plato’s Gorgias and the question, “How do we agreeably disagree?”
-She also holds an M.A. in International Relations, with a concentration on the commodification of social norms.
-Olivia is a published author on issues related to academic freedom, free speech, and how environments can be created to foster agreeable disagreement.
+Olivia Eve Gross is the Founder and CEO of Studium, a social learning platform that teaches students how to agreeably disagree.
+Through products like High School Law Review and Middle School Law Review, students engage with constitutional questions, publish their ideas, and learn to debate evidence and opposing viewpoints with clarity, rigor, and respect.
+Olivia holds a B.A. with honors from the University of Chicago, where she studied Fundamentals: Issues and Texts, a great books program centered on enduring questions.
+Her work focused on Plato’s Gorgias and the question, “How do we agreeably disagree?”
+She also holds an M.A. in International Relations and writes on academic freedom, free speech, and learning environments that foster constructive disagreement.

 Nicole Ozer is a national leader in cutting-edge law and policy to advance rights, justice, and democracy and a legal expert on artificial intelligence, privacy and surveillance, and digital speech.
 Prior to becoming the inaugural Executive Director of the Center for Constitutional Democracy at UC Law San Francisco, Nicole was the founding director and longtime leader of the Technology and Civil Liberties Program at the ACLU of Northern California.
 Nicole was also a Technology and Human Rights Fellow at the Harvard Kennedy School, a Berkeley Center for Law and Technology Visiting Researcher, and a Stanford Digital Civil Society Lab Fellow.
 Nicole is a graduate of Berkeley Law and Amherst College.
 Nicole’s work was most recently recognized with a California Senate Members Resolution for unwavering dedication to defending and promoting civil liberties in the digital world and meritorious service to humanity.

 Siddhu Pachipala is a junior at MIT studying political science and mathematical economics.
 His work explores how democratic societies sustain civic unity amid deep disagreement, combining American political thought with empirical social science.
 He has researched whether AI-mediated deliberation can reduce polarization at MIT GOV/LAB and is leading an econometrics project on civic capacity and immigration backlash.
 He also helps teach first-year seminars in political philosophy and serves as a Debate Fellow through MIT Concourse.
 Siddhu has worked in public policy at the White House Initiative on Asian Americans and Pacific Islanders and in grassroots fundraising and voter persuasion for the Harris for President campaign.
 He is a squad leader in Army ROTC and leads re:FOUNDING, a civic-education initiative developing a next-generation high-school civics curriculum.
-His writing on American politics and civic culture has appeared in The New York Times, CNN, Newsweek, Slate, and other outlets.
+His writing on American politics and civic culture has appeared in The New York Times, CNN, NewsweekSlate, and other outlets.

 Jonathan Peele directs the Coolidge Foundation’s speech and debate program, where he focuses on expanding opportunities that enhance students’ skills in substantive communication, passion for engaged citizenship, and understanding of public policy.
 Prior to joining the Foundation, Mr. Peele taught and coached speech and debate for more than two decades.
 With his leadership, his students amassed an impressive collection of awards, including the 2018 NSDA national championship in Congressional Debate – Senate.
 Alongside his work in schools, he co-founded a profitable educational summer program, the Institute for Speech and Debate, guiding it from startup in 2012 to a successful exit in 2021.
 Mr. Peele holds a Master of Education degree from UNC-Charlotte and a Bachelor of Political Science degree from UNC-Chapel Hill.